 Format of this community discussion

-Throughout the week, participants will share their questions, challenges, advice and experiences in our HURIDOCS Collaboratory online forum.
+Throughout the two-week discussion, participants will share their questions, challenges, advice and experiences in our HURIDOCS Collaboratory online forum.

-During the week, we will host several online conference calls in which 2-3 practitioners will share their knowledge and experience documenting enforced disappearances, and will respond to questions.
+We will also host several online conference calls in which 2-3 practitioners will share their knowledge and experience documenting enforced disappearances, and will respond to questions.
 We will publish the days and times of these calls on this post, and will announce them in the Collaboratory News thread.

 The discussion forum will be organised around the following sub-topics: